FERMANAGH WILD BEE PROJECT

 WILD BEES PROJECT

-This project was started in 2018 with 10 specially built bee boxes.
-We located the boxes in trees and other tall locations in old woodlands in Fermanagh.
+This project started in 2018 with 10 specially built bee boxes.
+We located the boxes in trees and other tall locations in old woodlands in Co.
+Fermanagh.
 These are areas where feral or wild honey bee (sometimes referred to as free-living) colonies are thought to exist and thrive.

-We intend to monitor the boxes for 3-4 years by visual observations.
+We will monitor the boxes for 3-4 years by visual observations.
 We will also collect data from temperature and humidity sensors fitted in each box.

 The objectives of the Wild Bee Project are:

 Test the design, building and locating of wild bee boxes.

 Test the effectiveness of these wild bee boxes in attracting feral swarms.

 Assess how wild bee boxes could support feral bee colonies.

 Monitor boxes to track and report their occupation by swarms (using non-intrusive digital sensors).
 This is to obtain more information on how bees living in the wild manage parasite and disease challenges.